uqee/sticky-cluster/README.md

 ### Example

-Navigate to `./example` and sequentially run `npm install` and `npm start`.
+Open terminal at the `./example` directory and sequentially run `npm install` and `npm start`.
+Navigate to `http://localhost:8080`.
 Have a look at the source.

 ### Benchmarking